rackerlabs/docs-portal-onboarding-guide/docs/administrative/access_permissions.rst

 Group permissions for linked accounts
 =======================================

-Once Domain trust has been established between the principal account and delegate accounts, principal account administrators can create groups and assign permissions.
+After you establish Domain trust between the principal account and delegate accounts, principal account administrators can create groups and assign permissions.